Cecca/experiment-reporter/README.md

  - `experiment.report.dir`: configures the directory that will contain the reports.
 Defaults to `./reports`
+ - `experiment.report.compress`: whether or not the file should be compressed with gzip.
+   Defaults to `true`
  - `experiment.tag.some-tag-name`: Add a tag with the given name and value to the experiment at invocation time.